NineBit-Computing/ng-web-component/README.md

 # ng-web-component
-A web component having capability of rendering main toolbar supporting account actions
+A web component having capability of rendering webapp toolbar also supporting various account actions